AgbedeDavid/BundleWalletWebAppScripts/README.md

 ## Testing Procedure
 We followed these steps to ensure the reliability of our Web App:

-1. **Setup Environment**: We prepared a dedicated test environment to mimic real-world usage.
+1. **Setup Environment**: We prepared a dedicated test environment to compare usage.

 2. **Test Cases**: We designed test cases to cover various scenarios, including different lawyer names, pricing, and timeframes.